Learning on manifolds without manifold learning: Conclusions

 \section{Conclusions}

 We have discussed a central problem of machine learning, namely to approximate an unknown target function based only on the data drawn from an unknown probability distribution.
-While the prevalent paradigm to solve this problem in general is to minimize a loss functional, we have initiated a new paradigm where we can do the approximation directly from the data, under the so called manifold assumption.
-This is a substantial theoretical improvement over the classical manifold learning technology, which involves a two step procedure: first to get some information about the manifold and then do the approximation.
+While the prevalent paradigm to solve this problem in general is to minimize a loss functional, we have initiated a new paradigm where we can do the approximation directly from the data, under the so-called manifold assumption.
+This is a substantial theoretical improvement over the classical manifold learning technology, which involves a two-step procedure: first to get some information about the manifold and then to do the approximation.
 Our method is a ``one-shot'' method that bypasses collecting any information about the manifold itself: it learns on the manifold without manifold learning.
-Our construction does not require any assumptions on the probability distribution or the target function.
+Our construction in itself does not require any assumptions on the probability distribution or the target function.
 We derive uniform error bounds with high probability regardless of the nature of the distribution, provided we know the dimension of the unknown manifold.
 The theorems are illustrated with some numerical examples.
 One of these is closely related to an important problem in magnetic resonance relaxometry, in which one seeks to find the proportion of water molecules in the myelin covering in the brain based on a model that involves the inversion of Laplace transform.
-We are developing this problem further using our methods on real life data.\\[2ex]